digitake/digitake.github.io/_posts/2016-04-29-android-listview-should-be-replaced-with-recycler-view.markdown

 layout: post
 title:  "Android ListView should be replaced with RecyclerView"
 date:   2016-04-29 22:21:00 +0700
-categories: Android listview
+categories: Android ListView
+tags: Android Development ListView RecyclerView
 ---

 ListView in android has been working fine for its task.
 However, with more requirment UI has to be more vivid as in material design or infinite scroll feature like in many social network apps. seems like it's a time for its retirement.

-Below is comparision from https://github.com/codepath/android_guides/wiki/Using-the-RecyclerView
+Below is comparison from https://github.com/codepath/android_guides/wiki/Using-the-RecyclerView

 > Compared to ListView
 > RecyclerView differs from its predecessor ListView primarily because of the following features: